AleksaMCode/Preferred-Network-List-Sniffer/sniffer/README.md

 ```shell
 python3 pnls.py
 ```
-Serve with hot reload will be available on `localhost:3001/`.
+Serve without hot reload will be available on `localhost:3001/`.

+> [!WARNING]
+> In order to have ASGI server running, you first need to run a Redis server, otherwise the server will not start.

 To start the sniffer microservice, run the following: